galax19ksh/Restaurant-Rating-Prediction-Recommendation-and-Analysis/README.md

 # Dataset
-Uploaded here in the repo
+CSV file is uploaded here in the repo

 # Platform
 Google Colab